Thakshin4/DeweyDecimalTrainer/README.md

 3. Build and run the application.

-4. To initiate your training, simply click the "Start Training" button.
+4. To initiate your training, simply click the "Start" button.

 ## Usage